JJRoca/TaskManagement/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-# Nombre del Proyecto
+# Project Name

-Este es un proyecto de gestión de tareas construido con NestJS y PostgreSQL.
-Permite a los usuarios crear, actualizar, eliminar y listar tareas.
-También incluye autenticación y autorización para proteger las tareas de cada usuario.
+This is a task management project built with NestJS and PostgreSQL.
+It allows users to create, update, delete, and list tasks.
+It also includes authentication and authorization to protect each user's tasks.

-## Características
+## Features

-- Crear, actualizar, eliminar y listar tareas.
+- Create, update, delete, and list tasks.
-- Autenticación de usuarios.
+- User authentication.
-- Autorización basada en roles.
+- Role-based authorization.
-- Persistencia de datos con PostgreSQL.
+- Data persistence with PostgreSQL.
-- Despliegue en Render.
+- Deployment on Render.

-## Cómo usar
+## How to Use

-1. Clona el repositorio.
+1. Clone the repository.
-2. Instala las dependencias con `npm install`.
+2. Install dependencies with `npm install`.
-3. Configura las variables de entorno en un archivo `.env`.
+3. Set up environment variables in a `.env` file.
-4. Inicia el servidor con `npm start`.
+4. Start the server with `npm start`.

 ## Installation